 Currently, the cause of Alzheimer’s disease is unknown, and no cure has been found.
 There are, however, medications and programs, including clinical trials, that may slow the progression of symptoms and maximize function.
 There is reason to hope.

-This guide was created for people in Delaware who are caring for a loved one who suffers from Alzheimer’s disease or a related dementia.
+This guide is for those who care for a loved one who suffers from Alzheimer’s disease or a related dementia.
 Additional help for caregivers is available from the Visiting Nurse Association and the Swank Memory Care Center at ChristianaCare.
 Special thanks to the Alzheimer’s Association, Wilmington Regional Office, for their assistance.